 Note: If Night Teeth or No One Gets Out Alive isn’t available in your country, then you can subscribe to ExpressVPN to change your Netflix regions and access any Netflix library from anywhere in the world.

 Black As Night: Amazon Prime

-Black as Night, is a vampire story set in New Orleans, is Amazon’s second Welcome to the Blumhouse horror movie for October.
-When bloodsuckers prey on the city’s most vulnerable residents, a gang of adolescents band together to combat the undead danger, but it won’t be easy.
-Even if they survive, the teenagers would have grown up a lot in a short period of time.
+Black as Night, a vampire story set in New Orleans, is Amazon’s second Welcome to the Blumhouse horror movie for October.
+When bloodsuckers prey on the city’s most vulnerable residents, a gang of adolescents bands together to combat the undead danger, but it won’t be easy.
+Even if they survive, the teenagers will have grown up a lot in a short period of time.

 The family in Jordan Peele’s brilliantly inventive allegorical horror film discovers their homicidal twins while on vacation.
 You are the only thing scarier than a monster.